-The profile of Prophet Muhammad was so clear to many Jews and Christian among his contemporaries that many embraced Islam accepted him as the fulfillment of numerous Biblical prophecies.

-Further question pertaining to the possible mention of Muhammad's name will be discussed later.
+The profile of Prophet Muhammad was so clear to many Jews and Christians among his contemporaries that many of them embraced Islam and accepted him as the fulfillment of numerous Biblical prophecies.
+Ever since, there have been many others who arrived at the same conclusion.
+Further questions pertaining to the possible mention of Muhammad's name will be discussed later.

-Biblical Prophecies About Jesus
+Biblical prophecies about Jesus

-Does that previous discussion mean that all prophecies which were believed to have been fulfilled in Prophet Jesus were actually fulfilled in Prophet Muhammad instead?
+Does the previous discussion mean that all prophecies which were believed to have been fulfilled in Prophet Jesus, actually fulfilled in Prophet Muhammad instead?

 There is no reason to rule out the possibility that some of the Old Testament prophecies were in fact fulfilled in Prophet Jesus.
 This does not constitute a problem for the Muslims.
 On the authority of the Qur'an alone, the Muslims accept Jesus as a legitimate and major prophet of Allah.
 The same was reiterated in the sayings of Prophet Muhammad.
 There are, however, several Old Testament prophecies which were for a long time misinterpreted so as to apply to Jesus.
 Such prophecies do in fact refer to Prophet Muhammad.
-One of such prophecy is in Deut.
-18:18 to be discussed later.
-Analysis and reinterpretation of such prophecies should in no way reflect negatively on the honored and revered status of Jesus in the hearts of the Muslims.
-It is rather a declaration of the truth which would have been proclaimed by Jesus himself if he was among us today.
+One such prophecy is in Deuteronomy 18:18 to be discussed later.
+Analysis and reinterpretation of such prophecies should in no way reflect negatively on the honored status of Prophet Jesus in the hearts of Muslims.
+It is rather a revelation of the truth which would have been proclaimed by Jesus himself if he were among us today.

-Main Elements in Muhammad's Profile
+Main elements in Muhammad's profile

 What then are the elements of the "profile" of Prophet Muhammad as depicted in the Bible?

 That profile includes six crucial elements: